Key Takeaways

 Keeping the Dust Clean and Reusable

-- Discarding any contaminated portions.
+- Discard any contaminated portions.

 Replace the dust entirely after a few weeks or when it starts to look discolored or clumps together.
 Fresh dust ensures your chinchilla gets the full benefit of the bathing ritual.